lynxthecat/cake-autorate/README.md

 by the user, the maximum bandwidth is set to that lower bandwidth as explained above.

-There is a detailed discussion of the script's evolution on the [OpenWrt Forum - CAKE /w Adaptive Bandwidth.](https://forum.openwrt.org/t/cake-w-adaptive-bandwidth/108848/312)
+There is a detailed and fun discussion with plenty of sketches relating to the development of the script and alternatives on the
+[OpenWrt Forum - CAKE /w Adaptive Bandwidth.](https://forum.openwrt.org/t/cake-w-adaptive-bandwidth/108848/312)

 ## Required packages